ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-co.md

    The [RHEL for SAP Subscriptions and Repositories](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_sap_solutions/8/html/rhel_for_sap_subscriptions_and_repositories/asmb_enable_repo_rhel-for-sap-subscriptions-and-repositories-8#con_hana_rhel-for-sap-subscriptions-and-repositories-8){: external} documenation describes how to enable the required repositories.
 - A nonproduction SAP HANA System is installed on NODE2 with a different `SID` and `Instance Number` than the production system.
    The nonproduction system needs its own dedicated storage volumes and file systems.
-   Restrict the `global_allocation_limit` in the `[memorymanager]` section of the `global.ini` configuration for the nonproduction system to ensure sufficient memory for the HANA system replication workload on the secondary.
+   Restrict the *Global Memory Allocation Limit* for the nonproduction system to ensure sufficient memory for the HANA system replication workload on the secondary.
+   The limit is set with the `global_allocation_limit` parameter in the `[memorymanager]` section of the `global.ini` configuration file.
-- Optional, a virtual IP address is reserved for the nonproduction system as described in [Reserving virtual IP addresses](#ha-vsi-reserve-virtual-ip-addresses).
+- Optional, a virtual IP address is reserved for the nonproduction system as described in [Reserving virtual IP addresses](/docs/sap?topic=sap-ha-vsi#ha-vsi-reserve-virtual-ip-addresses).

 ## Setting up the cost optimized scenario
 {: #ha-rhel-hana-sr-co-setup}

-The cost optimized scenario is an extension of the setup that is described in [Configure SAP HANA Scale-Up System Replication in a RHEL HA Add-On cluster](#ha-rhel-hana-sr).
+The cost optimized scenario is an extension of the setup that is described in [Configure SAP HANA Scale-Up System Replication in a RHEL HA Add-On cluster](/docs/sap?topic=sap-ha-rhel-hana-sr).
 Complete the setup for the production system System Replication cluster before you continue with the following steps.

 ### Configuring the nonproduction SAP HANA Instance on NODE2